gulam101/CSS-Responsive-Website/README.md

 ### Description:

 This is a single responsive page design that just shows off some features that I had learnt in CSS and HTML.
 This point of this project was to make sure that the user can interacte with the page in mobile design.
+I had fun with this project because I took a break from the testing and had fun developing.

+There are a few things that I need to finish off but other than that I am happy creating this project.

 ### Prerequisites: